newren/git-filter-repo/INSTALL.md

     displaying the manpage, when help.format is "man" (the default on Linux and Mac).

+    If you've cloned the repo directly `make snag_docs` can be run to retrieve this file, depositing it at `Documentation/man1/git-filter-repo.1`

     This can be installed in the directory pointed to by `$(git --man-path)/man1/`, or placed anywhere in $MANDIR/man1/ where $MANDIR is some entry from $MANPATH.